My Review of Dame's Chicken & Waffles in Greensboro

 I was actually familiar with Dame’s Chicken & Waffles from some research I was doing for a trip to North Carolina last year.
-My dad and I had talked about possibly eating there before going to a Duke game, but we decided to have BBQ at Allen & Son instead.
-Big mistake.

 The Dame’s Chicken & Waffles location I saw online at the time was in Durham.
 I had no idea they had a second location in Greensboro until I used Foursquare when were walking around downtown and saw that it was nearby.
 Major kudos to Foursquare for this find.

 While we were walking to Dame’s, we passed some really cool local art galleries, shops and restaurants that give Greensboro a nice downtown scene.
 There appeared to be lots of great food worth trying on return trips.

 When we arrived at Dame’s, there was already a group of people waiting outside.
 The hostess told us it would be 45 minutes before we could be seated, but we happened to get lucky and saw two spots open up at the bar.
 We seated ourselves immediately at the bar and took in the unique atmosphere of the restaurant.
 It is decorated with vintage pictures and has an old-timey feel, but it was full of energy with tables full of people everywhere you looked.

 Certain dishes include other ingredients, but the three main elements are the chicken, waffle, and shmear.

 All the different possibilities of combinations looked amazing to me, but I decided to order the “What a Classy Hen,” which is probably one of the more traditional items on the menu.
 It came with a boneless chicken cutlet, a classic waffle that I substituted for a sweet potato waffle, and the vanilla-almond schmear.
 It was also served with one side dish and I ordered the macaroni & cheese. (“What a Classy Hen” is around $12.)